-Provide Citizens and Consumers with a Digital Identity Wallet that complies with the human rights principles of preserving people’s privacy and control over their information.
+- Provide Citizens and Consumers with a Digital Wallet that complies with the human rights principles of preserving people’s privacy and control over their information.

-Establish an environment of trust within which the wallet’s owner can interact with other Ecosystem Participants such as Issuers, Verifiers, and other Relying Parties.
+- Establish an environment of trust within which the Wallet’s Holder can interact with other Ecosystem Participants such as Issuers, Verifiers, and other Relying Parties.